20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 12. Lamps of Piazzetta San Marco

-The lamps in Piazzetta San Marco create one of my favorite sunrise Instagram spots in Venice, Italy.
-I loved framing the ornate lamp posts against the soft pink sky.
+The lamps in Piazzetta San Marco create one of my favorite sunrise shooting locations in Venice.
+I loved framing the ornate lamp posts against the soft pink-purple sky.
 It was nice and calm, even though we weren’t the only early risers.
 Later in the day, this area fills up very quickly.
 Plus, sunrise gives better light, so I’d recommend an early visit if you can swing it in your schedule.

 Google Maps Location: Here